In Politics, No One Can Call You Out Like Your Family

 Bobby Goodlatte took to Twitter on Sunday to promote the congressional campaign of Jennifer Lewis, a Democrat running for Congress in Virginia's 6th Congressional District.
 Lewis is running on a platform that includes a $15 minimum wage, stricter gun control measures and tuition-free college.

-And she's running to fill the seat held by House Judiciary Chairman Bob Goodlatte, R-Va. — Bobby's father.
+And she is running to fill the seat held by House Judiciary Chairman Bob Goodlatte, R-Va. — Bobby's father.

 "I just gave the maximum allowed donation to Jennifer Lewis, a democrat running for my father's congressional seat," the younger Goodlatte tweeted.
 "I've also gotten 5 other folks to commit to donate the max.
 2018 is the year to flip districts — let's do this!"